 For a second consecutive year, the Nashville Business Journal (NBJ) has recognized JLL Nashville, a company committed to achieving ambitions for its team, clients and communities, as one the Best Places to Work in 2017.

-The 14th annual list surveys and selects businesses in Middle Tennessee that demonstrate a strong commitment to creating positive work environments that foster respect, comfort and employee engagement for the past 14… Read More
+The 14th annual list surveys and selects businesses in Middle Tennessee that demonstrate a strong commitment to creating positive work environments that foster respect, comfort and employee engagement for… Read More

 - The office vacancy increased slightly for the third consecutive quarter – by 50 basis points.